dogweather/forkful/content/en/powershell/data-formats-and-serialization/working-with-yaml.md

   \ language.
 Programmers often use it for configuration files and data\u2026"
 lastmod: '2024-03-13T22:45:00.302722-06:00'
 model: gpt-4-0125-preview
-summary: "YAML, or YAML Ain't Markup Language, is a human-readable data serialization\
+summary: YAML, or YAML Ain't Markup Language, is a human-readable data serialization language.
-  \ language.
-Programmers often use it for configuration files and data\u2026"
 title: Working with YAML
 weight: 41
 ---